 Of course, the best place to get help with class is from somebody who is an expert in that class - your professor!
-Contact your chemistry professor to schedule a time to meet and get help.
+Contact your Chemistry professor or Geosciences professor to schedule a time to meet and get help.

 The new GUIDES Peer Mentoring program is available to all College of Science and Mathematics students.
 Your GUIDES peer mentor can help you find the campus resources you need to successfully navigate college and encourage your success at Valdosta State.

 We honor and celebrate our outstanding Chemistry majors and Geosciences majors with student awards for academics, research, and service, totaling thousands dollars each year.
 Scholarships offered through the College of Science and Mathematics are also available.